bogaravali/Realimagechallenge-2022/README.md

 * Run the project you will get the path as localhost:3000

+* Solution one and solution two are present in app/controller

 * welcome page will be displayed
 * it consist of 2 button on it as solution one and solution two